3 Facts About Real Estate in Retirement Plans

 What Types of Real Estate are Allowed in the IRAs?

 Though rental real estate, especially single-family homes, duplexes, multi-unit homes, and apartments are the most popular retirement plan investments, the self-directed IRA can also invest in raw land, subdivided and improved land, commercial property, and co-ops.
 The biggest caution is that a property cannot be one you already own personally or even one you bought if you ever used it as a personal residence.

 Using Debt to Acquire Real Estate in the IRA.

 You can use debt to acquire real estate in the IRA, but there is a hitch that makes many lenders resistant to issuing mortgages on properties in retirement accounts.
 Legally, the lender can use ONLY the property in the account as collateral a non-recourse loan.
 In the event of default, the lender cannot move against any other assets in the plan or account.
 A high down payment can overcome this resistance with some lenders, but it is not certain that you can get a mortgage in this way.

 There are other ways to purchase properties for your IRA, however:

 Seller financing – using online resources and real estate agents, you can locate properties that sellers are willing to take back a note for funding.
 This is something those entering retirement and wanting to downsize their residence find an interesting option.
 This is because they receive a monthly cash flow payment that would exceed the return on the money if placed in a savings account.

 Private money – you can seek out a friend or private investor who wants the better cash flow over savings interest.
 They can purchase the property and then sell it into the IRA.

-There are benefits to businesses in setting up retirement plans for employees and leveraging through real estate investment can build wealth faster and lead to more comfortable retirement lifestyles.
+There are benefits to businesses in setting up retirement plans for employees and leveraging through real estate investment can lead to more comfortable retirement lifestyles.